TJ-Albertson/resume/index.md

 ### About Me

 I am 21 years old.
 I have spent most of my life in Southeast Missouri.
-I have been interested in computers and programming since I was young.
+I have been interested in computers and programming for a while.
+When I was younger I liked to make games and build computers for my friends.
 Some of my other hobbies/skills include soccer, snowboarding, and playing the flute.
+I really like watching movies and thats what I'm probably doing in my free time if I'm not playing league of legends.

 ### Markdown